Reynardisham/Reynardisham/draft/ideas.md

 Consider adding a "Community" or "Contribution" section explaining how others can get involved.
 Maybe include a quick start guide or example usage directly in the README for immediate user benefit.

+Consider a separate branch for experimental feature development to keep the main branch stable.

+Add a README.md file with clear instructions on how to set up and run the project.